William Joppy

 William Torelle Joppy (born September 11, 1970) is an American former professional boxer who competed from 1993 to 2011, and held the WBA middleweight title three times between 1996 and 2003.

 Professional career

+Turning pro in 1993, Joppy built up a record of 21–0–1 (17 KO) before getting his first shot a world title.

+WBA middleweight champion

-Joppy won his first of three WBA middleweight titles in June 1996 by stopping defender Shinji Takehara in Japan with a flurry of punches in the ninth round.
+Joppy won his first of two WBA middleweight titles in June 1996 by stopping defending champion Shinji Takehara in Japan with a flurry of punches in the ninth round.
 He then would make a couple defenses of his crown.
 However, on August 23, 1997, Joppy lost a decision to Julio César Green.
 Joppy's very next fight, on January 31 of the next year, saw him avenge that loss with a decision win by a wide margin.
 This fight won Joppy the WBA title for the second time.
 After recovering from a neck injury, Joppy stopped Green on cuts in the seventh round in a rubber match (Green had been the interim champion while Joppy recovered), and made a few more defenses, including a 3rd-round TKO of a 47-year-old Roberto Durán.